Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Consistency of R enyi Approximate Posterior

-Next, we will show that the minimizing sequence must converge to a Dirac delta distribution.
+The above result implies that there exist a sequence in family $\cQ$ such that $D_{\alpha}(\pi(\theta|\nX) \|\tilde q_n(\theta)) \to 0$ in $P_{\theta_0}$ -probability.\\ Next, we will show that the minimizing sequence must converge to a Dirac delta distribution in probability.
 The previous result shows that the minimizing sequence must have zero $\alpha$-R\'enyi divergence in the limit.
 Lemma~\ref{lem:ndegen} shows that the minimizing sequence must have a delta at $\theta_0$, since otherwise the $\alpha$-R\'enyi divergence is unbounded.
-Similarly, Lemma~\ref{lem:subopt1} shows that it cannot be a mixture of such a delta with other components, since otherwise the $\alpha$-R\'enyi divergence is bounded away from zero.
-Therefore, it follows that the $\alpha-$R\'enyi approximate posterior $q^*_n(\theta)$ must converge weakly to a Dirac delta distribution at the true parameter $\theta_0,$ $P_{\theta_0}-a.s$, thereby completing the proof. \end{proof}
+Similarly, Lemma~\ref{lem:subopt1} shows that it cannot be a mixture of such a delta with other components, since otherwise the $\alpha$-R\'enyi divergence is bounded away from zero. \\ Therefore, it follows that the $\alpha-$R\'enyi approximate posterior $q^*_n(\theta)$ must converge weakly to a Dirac delta distribution at the true parameter $\theta_0,$ in $-P_{\theta_0}$ probability, thereby completing the proof. \end{proof}

 Note that the choice of $\bar M$ in the proof essentially determines the variance of the good sequence.
-As noted before, the asymptotic log-concavity of the good sequence implies that it is eventually an entropy maximizing sequence of distributions~\cite{grechuk2009maximum}.
+As noted before, the asymptotic log-concavity of the good sequence implies that it is eventually an entropy maximizing sequence of distributions~\citep{grechuk2009maximum}.
 It does not necessarily follow that the sequence is Gaussian, however.
 If such a choice can be made (i.e., the variational family contains Gaussian distributions) then the choice of good sequence amounts to matching the entropy of a Gaussian distribution with variance $\frac{\alpha^{\frac{1}{\alpha-1}}}{\bar e I(\theta_0)}$.

 We further characterize the rate of convergence of the $\alpha-$R\'enyi approximate posterior under additional regularity conditions.
-In particular, we establish an upper bound on the rate of convergence of the possible candidate $\alpha-$R\'enyi approximators.
-First, we assume that the posterior distribution satisfies the Bernstein-von Mises Theorem\cite{vdV00}.
-The LAN condition with the existence of test functions \cite[Theorem 10.1]{vdV00} guarantees that the Bernstein-von Mises Theorem holds for the posterior distribution.
-A further modeling assumption is to choose a variational family $\cQ$ that limits the variance.
-Therefore, we assume that the sequence of distributions $\{q_n(\theta)\} \subset \cQ$ is sub-Gaussian, that is for some positive constant $B$ and any $t\in \mathbb{R}$,
+In particular, we establish an upper bound on the rate of convergence of the possible candidate $\alpha-$R\'enyi approximators when the variational family is sub-Gaussian.
+Additionally, we require that the posterior distribution satisfies the Bernstein-von Mises Theorem, that is for any compact set $K$ containing $\theta_0$